MJay6/jourdes_velib-gateway-web-service/README.md

 ## Extension: Monitor GUI
 Simple monitor GUI that allows the user to see the number of requests made so far as well as the possibility to change the cache expiration time.
+It displays a listing of the current cities in the cache.

 ## Extension: Caching
 Stations array from a given city is kept in cache for a defined number of seconds (10 by default).
 It's reduce the number of call to the JCDecaux API and improve speed.